Holonomy restrictions from the curvature operator of the second kind: Introduction

 We note that all manifolds are assumed to be connected.

 \begin{maintheorem} Let $(M,g)$ be an $n$-dimensional, not necessarily complete Riemannian manifold.
-If the curvature operator of the second kind is $n$-nonnegative or $n$-nonpositive, then the restricted holonomy of $(M,g)$ is $SO(n)$ or $(M,g)$ is flat. \end{maintheorem} The example of $S^{n-1} \times S^1$ shows that the result cannot be improved to $(n+1)$-nonnegative curvature operator of the second kind, cf. \cite[Example 2.6]{LiCurvatureOperatorSecondKind} or example \ref{CurvatureSnS1}.
-For Einstein manifolds, e.g., irreducible symmetric spaces or quaternion K\"ahler manifolds, we have the following improvement.
+If the curvature operator of the second kind is $n$-nonnegative or $n$-nonpositive, then the restricted holonomy of $(M,g)$ is $SO(n)$ or $(M,g)$ is flat.

+In particular, if $(M,g)$ is in addition a locally symmetric space, then it has constant curvature. \end{maintheorem}